dmlc/xgboost/demo/binary_classification/README.md

 Binary Classification
 =====================
 This is the quick start tutorial for xgboost CLI version.
 Here we demonstrate how to use XGBoost for a binary classification task.
-Before getting started, make sure you compile xgboost in the root directory of the project by typing ```make```
+Before getting started, make sure you compile xgboost in the root directory of the project by typing ```make```.
-The script runexp.sh can be used to run the demo.
+The script 'runexp.sh' can be used to run the demo.
 Here we use [mushroom dataset](https://archive.ics.uci.edu/ml/datasets/Mushroom) from UCI machine learning repository.

 ### Tutorial
 #### Generate Input Data